+1. Exact legal name:

+2. Doing Business As, if any:

+3. Legal Entity's FEIN #:

+4. Date of filing with Secretary of State: 03/30/1995 State in which you are formed: FL

+- The second

-1. Exact legal name: Dard len Restaurants, l Inc. 2.
-Doing Business As, if any: 3.
-Legal Entity's FEIN #: 59-3305930 4.
-Date of filing with Secre etary of State: 03 3/30/1995 State in which ch you are form ned: FL 5.
-If not a Maine business Maine: authorized to tra nsact business in the State of 6.
-List the name and address percentage ownership: (sses for previous attached addition 5 years, birth and sheets as ne dates, titles of of eded) ficers, directors s and list the NAM Œ ADDRESS (5) YEARS) Date of Birth TITLE Ownership % Restaurants, Inc. is a y traded company on the NY 1 exchange with no oneperson g more than 10% of stock.
-(Stock owner ship in non-publ icly traded cor npanies must ade d up to 100%.)
-7. If Co-Op # of members: Supplemental Rev. 9 the above box es)
+- 5. If not a Maine business entity, date on which you were authorized to transact business in the State of Maine: - 6.
+List the name and addresses for previous 5 years, birth dates, titles of officers, directors and list the percentage ownership: (attached additional sheets as needed)

+NAME ADDRESS (5 YEARS) Date of Birth TITLE Ownership % Darden Restaurants, Inc. is a publicly traded company on the NY stock exchange with no oneperson owning more than 10% of stock.

+(Stock ownership in non-publicly traded companies must add up to 100%.)

+7. If Co-Op # of members: \\\\\\ (list primary officers in the above boxes)

+Corporate Supplemental Rev. 9/2021 Page 1 Replace 3/2019

-8. Has any principal person involved in the entity ever been convicted of any violation of the law, other than minor traffic violations, in the United States?
+Has any principal person involved in the entity ever been convicted of any violation of the law, other 8. than minor traffic violations, in the United States?

-Yes No 🖸
+17 No Yes

-9. If Yes to Question 8, please complete the following: (attached additional sheets as needed)
+If Yes to Question 8, please complete the following: (attached additional sheets as needed) 9.

 Name:

 Date of Conviction:

 Offense:

 Location of Conviction:

 Disposition:

-Linds PLEASE SIGN IN BLUE INK 3/16/23 Date The property of Owner of Corporate Officer The property of Owner of Corporate Officer The property of Owner of Corporate Officer
+Signature:

+PLEASE SIGN IN BLUE INK

+Date

+Signature of Owner or Corporate Officer

+Lindsay L. Koren

+Print Name of Owner or Corporate Officer

+Submit Completed Forms To:

-Bureau Divisio 8 State 19 Un Teleph t Completed Forms To: of Alcoholic Beverages on of Liquor Licensing and Enforcement House Station, Augusta, Me 04333-0008 (Regular address) on St., Augusta, ME 04330 (Overnight address) one Inquiries: (207) 624-7220 Fax: (207) 287-3434 Inquiries: MaineLiquor@Maine.gov
+Bureau of Alcoholic Beverages Division of Liquor Licensing and Enforcement 8 State House Station, Augusta, Me 04333-0008 (Regular address) 19 Union St., Augusta, ME 04330 (Overnight address) Fax: (207) 287-3434 Telephone Inquiries: (207) 624-7220 Email Inquiries: MaineLiquor@Maine.gov

-Bepartment of State

-I certify from the records of this office that OLIVE GARDEN HOLDINGS, LLC, is a limited liability company organized under the laws of the State of Florida, filed on July 13, 2015.

-The document number of this company is L15000116767.

-I further certify that said company has paid all fees due this office through December 31, 2015, and its status is active.

-Authentication Code: 115A00014639-071415-L15000116767-1/1

-Given under my hand and the Great Seal of the State of Florida, at Tallahassee, the Capital, this the Fourteenth day of July, 2015

-Ren Detiner Secretary of State July 14, 2015
+July 14, 2015